An investigation into the theft of LS Lowry paintings after a robbery at the home of an art dealer in Cheadle Hulme on May 3, 2007.

 Officers from the North West Regional Organised Crime Unit (Titan), alongside officers from Merseyside Police and GMP, ran an investigation into the theft of LS Lowry paintings after a robbery at the home of an art dealer in Cheadle Hulme on May 3, 2007.

-Shield was additionally charged with possession with intent to supply Class A and B drugs while Marlow was also charged with possession of Class A drugs with intent to supply.
+One defendant was additionally charged with possession with intent to supply Class A and B drugs while the other was also charged with possession of Class A drugs with intent to supply.

-Gerard Starkey, aged 50, of Southport Road, Bootle was also charged with handling stolen goods after a number of paintings were also discovered at a unit on Northfield Road, Bootle.
+One of the gang was also charged with handling stolen goods after a number of paintings were also discovered at a unit on Northfield Road, Bootle.

 All three pleaded guilty to the charges and were jailed for a total of 16 years and three months.